Events for all Levels and InterestsStay

 This ECAR research bulletin examines the hype and the reality of e-books in higher education.
 Some experts predict that 2007-2009 will be transition years for the higher education e-book market, with large growth expected in both digital textbooks and digital library collections.
 Publishers and campuses alike are exploring the use of e-books and other forms of digital content.
 Are we approaching the tipping point in e-book usage on college campuses from occasional oddity to a mainstream technology?

 Citation for this work: Nelson, Mark, R. "E-Books in Higher Education: Nearing the End of the Era of Hype?"
 (Research Bulletin, Issue 1).
-Boulder, CO: EDUCAUSE Center for Applied Research, 2008, available from http://www.educause.edu/ecar.
+Boulder, CO: EDUCAUSE Center for Analysis and Research, 2008, available from http://www.educause.edu/ecar.